 Our teachers prepare a nutritious snack for each class.
-The monthly Snack Menu is posted outside the classrooms on the Parent Information Boards.
+The monthly Snack Menu will be posted on the private Facebook page.
 We ask you to refrain from sending any food, candy or gum with your child unless they require a special snack that has been approved by the teachers and the Board.